 a non-performing exposure, or parts of a non-performing exposure, ceases to be non-performing for other reasons.

 239vi.
 The reclassification of a non-performing exposure from one accounting portfolio to another shall be reported neither as inflow nor as outflow.
 As an exception, the reclassification of a non-performing exposure from any accounting portfolio to ‘held for sale’ shall be reported as outflow from the original accounting portfolio and inflow to ‘held for sale’.
+In case of reclassification of the counterparty sector (e,g. from large corporation to SME) during the period, the whole related inflows or outflows amount shall be attributed to the latest classification of the counterparty, as if the counterparty had the latest classification since the beginning of the year.
+The inflows and outflows shall refer only to the movements to/from the non-performing category and do not include any change in the classification of the counterparty (i.e. from large corporations to SMEs) that occurred during the period.

 239vii.
 The following exposures shall be identified in separate rows: